hxmid/sens/readme.md

 ## planned features

-- want to look at edge to edge sens conversion
+- want to look at fov edge to edge sens conversion
     - right now we just look at 360 sens conversion (i.e. cm/360)
     - can also implement different aspect ratio scaling
-- add more games
+- change games to just work off of json files
-    - overwatch
+    - would be a lot easier to add additional games
 - add rounding for senses
     - most games don't have the ability to have like 6 decimal places, like valorant only allows for 3 and deadlock only allows for 2
-- aliases for games i.e. be able to write `valorant` or just `val` intead of just `val`
+- ui (eventually)